SMukherjee2004/agentic-code-exp/README.md

 ## Support

-For issues or questions, please open a GitHub issue or contact the maintainers.
+For issues or questions, please open a GitHub issue or contact to me directly [sourjya.mukherji@gmail.com](mailto:sourjya.mukherji@gmail.com).